shoesareme/shoesareme.github.io/mathlogic/blog/blog5.md

 There is one thing I do want to highlight.
 A few weeks ago, I sought advice from a math teacher (let's call him Dr. John, not his real name).
 I don't have this teacher for a class, but he teaches all the advanced math at my school.
 So I figured, if he had time, why not try to present my paper?
 It went... interestingly.

 Now, do not get me wrong, Dr. John is a really nice and chill dude.
 I can see his excitement for math.
-However, he refused to believe $\omega + 1$ existed.
+However, he refused to believe $$\omega + 1$$ existed.
 Maybe I did a bad job at explaining.
 He also did not believe the von Neumann definition of the ordinals.
-His reason for $\omega + 1$ not existing is that "you can't have something after an infinite number of things."
-I tried rephrasing it into the fact that "we just define a new relational operation that behaves so that for any nonzero natural number $n$, $n <\_{R} 0$ and otherwise $n <\_{R} m$ if $n < m$," or something like that.
+His reason for $$\omega + 1$$ not existing is that "you can't have something after an infinite number of things."
+I tried rephrasing it into the fact that "we just define a new relational operation that behaves so that for any nonzero natural number $$n$$, $$n <\_{R} 0$$ and otherwise $$n <\_{R} m$$ if $$n < m$$," or something like that.
 He accepted that I could do that, but I still don't think he believes most of set theory (or was never exposed to it).
 It was hard to try to talk about motiviations because the reasons are often technical.
 Regardless, still a chill guy and still ended up giving some fair advice.
 But it did open my eyes on how specialied this field is.

 ## Updates